rexzea/self-driving/README.md

-I created a bitcoin price detector tool based on machine learning
+I created a self driving tool based on machine learning